ArchiLabs vs Bimlogiq: Features, pricing, and verdict

 Date Published

-In the world of Building Information Modeling (BIM), two emerging platforms – ArchiLabs and Bimlogiq – are making waves by using artificial intelligence to automate tedious tasks in Autodesk Revit.
-Both promise to act as a kind of “Revit co-pilot,” helping architects, engineers, and BIM managers save time and reduce manual effort on documentation and repetitive modeling chores.
-But how do they stack up against each other?
-In this in-depth comparison of ArchiLabs vs. Bimlogiq, we’ll explore what each tool offers, their key features, and the differences in approach that might sway you towards one or the other.
-Whether you’re a BIM manager looking to streamline workflows or an architect curious about AI in design, read on to see how these AI-powered Revit automation tools compare.
+In the world of Building Information Modeling (BIM), two emerging platforms – ArchiLabs and Bimlogiq – are making waves by using artificial intelligence to automate tedious design tasks.
+Both promise to act as a kind of “AI co-pilot,” helping architects, engineers, and BIM managers save time on repetitive documentation and modeling chores.
+But how do they compare?
+ArchiLabs Studio Mode is a standalone, web-native, code-first parametric CAD platform, while Bimlogiq offers a suite of Revit plugins.
+Let’s dive into what each brings to the table and help you decide which might be the better fit for your team.

-The Rise of AI in Revit Workflows
+The Rise of AI in Design Workflows

 Bimlogiq: AI Tools like Copilot, Smart Annotation, and Schematics

 The centerpiece of Bimlogiq’s lineup is BIMLOGIQ Copilot, a generative AI assistant for Revit that feels very much like a chat-driven “co-pilot.”
-In concept, Copilot is similar to ArchiLabs’ Agent Mode – you can type plain English commands and the AI will execute them in Revit.
+In concept, Copilot is similar to ArchiLabs’ Studio Mode – you can type plain English commands and the AI will execute them in Revit.
 According to Bimlogiq, Copilot is powered by a specialized code-generation large language model fine-tuned for Revit tasks (bimlogiq.com).
 This means when you give it an instruction, under the hood it’s actually writing Revit API code (in C#) to carry out the task, but you don’t need to know anything about coding.
 For example, an architect could tell Bimlogiq Copilot, “Duplicate all floor plan views for the new level, apply the standard view template, and then rename them with ‘Level 5’ in the title.”
 The Copilot will parse that request, generate the appropriate code, and execute it – creating the views, setting the template, and renaming them accordingly.
 Early demonstrations even showed tasks like generating project reports on the fly just by asking for it (aecmag.com).
 In essence, Bimlogiq Copilot turns natural language into Revit actions, acting as a chatbot inside your BIM software.
 This was highlighted in a 2023 AEC Magazine feature, which noted that instead of writing scripts, users could simply type commands and have Revit handle them – from creating and naming views to producing schedules and reports (aecmag.com).
 It’s a significant leap in user-friendliness for Revit power users who may know what they want to do but not how to program it.

 At the time of that report, Bimlogiq’s Copilot was in early access (aecmag.com).
 Since then, it has been progressing, and the company has made it a core part of their offering.
 The Copilot comes with productivity features like the ability to save and share commands within your team (bimlogiq.com).
 This means if a BIM manager crafts a particularly useful prompt (for instance, a command that batch-fills sheet data or checks model standards), they can save it and everyone on the team can re-use it easily.
 Over time, a library of best-practice automation commands can form, standardizing workflows across the firm.
 Bimlogiq emphasizes that this fosters collaboration and consistency – much like ArchiLabs does with sharing workflows – just at the level of individual AI commands.
 The Copilot essentially can serve as a repository of your firm’s collective automation knowledge, accessible via simple prompts.